 Student Name

-Option 1 CREDIT CA RD NOTE: we do NOT accept American E xpress.
+Option 1 CREDIT CARD NOTE: we do NOT accept American Express.

-Master Card Visa Credit Card #
+Master Card Visa Credi t Card #

 Card Holders Name Expiration Date CV Code

 Billing Address

 City State Zip Code

-Ι grant AAN II permission to charge my credit card
+I grant AAMI permission to charge my credit card

-Print Nar ne
+Print Name

 Signature Date:

-Option 2 CHECK OR MONEY ORDER (Make payable to: AAMI)

-If using this option, please indicate which one you will be using:
+Option 2 CHECK OR MONEY OR If using this option, please indicate v ayable to: AAMI)

-Check (Check payable to: AAMI) Money Order (Money order payable to: AAMI)
+Check (Check payable to: AAI VII) Money Order(Mor ney order payable to: AAMI

-Once you have indicated the option, print and mail your check or money order along with this form to: AAMI
+Once you have indicated the option to: n, print and r nail your check or money o order along with this form

+AA M

-619 West 54th St, 2nd Floor New York, NY 10019
+AAMI 619 West 54th Street, 2nd Floor New York, NY 10019

 If you have any questions on the content of this Student Handbook, or if you require any further information, please contact AAMI at (212) 757-1190 or 1-866-932-2264.

 Or, you may write to us at the address below: